DanielCantabella/SDM-Lab1-PropertyGraphs/README.md

 # D Graph algorithms
 In this section we put in practice the use of different graph algorithms to query graph data.
 Here we used two of the most well-known graph algorithms: [Node similarity](#node-similarity) and [Louvain algorithm](#louvain).
 ## Node similarity
-This algorithm would be applied to the nodes of type Author, focusing on the relation `WRITTEN_BY` with the Paper nodes, and would compare the similarity between these nodes, and the result would be ordered by the similarity in descendent order.
+This algorithm would be applied to the nodes of type Author, focusing on the relation `WRITTEN_BY` with the Paper nodes, and would compare the similarity between these nodes.
+The result would be ordered by the similarity in descendent order.
 The idea of this algorithm application is to get the Authors that tend to write papers together.
-This would be useful for example to search authors to collaborate with, so I have an author in which I trust, so by using the similarity calculated by this algorithm, I can choose other authors that have high similarity with the author I trust, because if they have a high similarity, it means that they have  a lot of papers together.
+This would be useful, for example, to search authors to collaborate with, so I have an author in which I trust, so by using the similarity calculated by this algorithm, I can choose other authors that have high similarity with the author I trust, because if they have a high similarity, it means that they have  a lot of papers together.

 ### Execution
 Create the graph projection where the algorithm would be applied: